LogtalkDotOrg/logtalk3/INSTALL.md

 of, at any time, restoring the files to its original state by simply running one of the provided scripts.

+* Using the sources or git clone directory

+In this case, there is no installation procedure other than uncompressing the sources (or cloning the git repository) into a convenient directory.
+Simply skip to the section below on setting the Logtalk environment variables and use the directory as the value for both the `LOGTALKHOME` and `LOGTALKUSER` variables.

 * Installing for a single user with no administrative rights:

+If you want to keep a pristine copy of the sources (or avoid possible merge conflicts when updating your git clone) use the provided installation script to copy the files that typically you want to play with and modify elsewhere.

 For POSIX systems, first, open a terminal, change the current directory to the Logtalk directory, and then type: